svenbuder/velocereduction/README.md

 ## Dependencies

 The is only tested for Python >= 3.9.
 It requires the following libraries:
-- NumPy
+- numpy
-- SciPy
+- scipy
 - matplotlib
+- astropy
-- Astropy
+- scikit-image

 ## Author